 Choosing the right take – Whenever you are recording, it goes without saying you will probably be recording and re-recording take after take in search of the “perfect take”, but what happens if you are editing a session and you realize you didn’t get a perfect take?
-Obviously, the best thing to do if you can is to bring the artist back in to capture a better take, but this isn’t always an option.
-In this case, your best option would be to create a comp track, or a composite track of several good takes, selecting the best moments from each and blending them accordingly.
-This can be done by creating a separate audio track, placing it directly above or below the takes and selecting those perfect moments from each take piece-by-piece in order to create a perfect take.
-This is obviously easier said than done and time consuming, but well worth the time it takes in order to make sure your project is going to be industry-competitive.
+Obviously, the best thing to do, if you can, is to bring the artist back in to capture a better take, but this isn’t always an option.
+In this case, your best option would be to create a comp track or a composite track of several good takes, selecting the best moments from each and blending them accordingly.
+This can be done by creating a separate audio track, placing it directly above or below the takes, and selecting those perfect moments from each take piece-by-piece in order to create a perfect take.
+This is obviously easier said than done and time-consuming, but well worth the time it takes in order to make sure your project is going to be industry-competitive.

 Controlling the noise floor – One thing that can ruin a project in a hurry is unnecessary noise in your audio tracks.
-This will distract the listener from the song entirely and keep them focusing on the negatives, rather than the positives.
+This will distract the listener from the song entirely and keep them focusing on the negatives rather than the positives.
 There are a few things you can do here, depending on the style of music you are working on.
 Gates are a great way to reduce the noise floor on a track, but you need to be careful in how you apply them.
-If there is too much audio cutting in and out from over-gating a track, this can distract a listener worse than a steady low-level noise floor.
-The key here is everything in moderation.
+If there is too much audio cutting in and out from over-gating a track, this can distract a listener worse than a steady, low-level noise floor.
+The key here is to do everything in moderation.
 If a gate is triggering every single time the hi-hat hits, there will be noticeable and jarring dropouts everywhere.
 However, if you use a gate on a track that comes in and out as the song progresses, you will be amazed at how much this will remove the unwanted noise floor in tracks that are not in use during that section of the song.

 Adjusting levels through automation – Finally, if you have unwanted noise at tricky spots in your audio files that can’t be solved with a gate, you can use level automation within the file to adjust specific moments that need extra attention.
-In fact, industry professionals will go as far as automating each and every consonant, vowel and breath if they have to in order to gain complete control over the take and make it perfect.
+In fact, industry professionals will go as far as automating each and every consonant, vowel, and breath if they have to in order to gain complete control over the take and make it perfect.
 This may sound like a lot of extra work, but this is why pop/radio tracks sound near perfect in terms of sonic quality.
 The key here is going the extra mile in order to make the session as good as it can possibly be.